GiovanniScotti/Arduino-Monitor/README.md

 The Arduino board is interfaced with an Hitachi-like 16x2 display in order to visualize the above-mentioned information.
 Moreover a LM35 is used to measure the air temperature inside the case, therefore it should be properly positioned.

-1. First of all, follow the schematic (not uploaded yet!) to set the circuit up;
+1. First of all, follow the schematic to set the circuit up;
 1. Connect your Arduino and upload the provided sketch;
 1. Open the "Arduino Monitor" application;
 1. Click "Connect" after setting the serial port and the baud rate;